 - The vigilant overseeing of an activity for management or direction.
 Activities, facilities, and equipment have inherent risks, but the more effectively they are supervised, the safer they become. - The Ontario Physical Activity Safety Standards in Education includes three Types of supervision, Direct Supervision, On-Site Supervision, and In-the-Area Supervision.
-These types of supervision take into consideration the level of risk, which is related to the number of participants, the skill level of the participants, the type of equipment used, the environmental conditions, the age, and developmental stage. - The three types of supervision described are not hierarchical but represent the type of supervision that activities require and the type of supervision that is inherently possible. - Some activities in OPASSE transition from one type of supervision to another type of supervision (e.g., Direct Supervision to On-Site Supervision OR On-Site Supervision to In-the-Area Supervision). - Supervisor: - A supervisor is a teacher, parent/guardian/volunteer, or trip guide.
-This term is used only in relation to supervision ratios. - Teacher: - A person with a current certification from the Ontario College of Teachers and under contract by the school/school board (i.e., teacher, vice-principal, principal).
+These types of supervision take into consideration the level of risk, which is related to the number of participants, the skill level of the participants, the type of equipment used, the environmental conditions, the age, and developmental stage. - The three types of supervision described are not hierarchical but represent the type of supervision that activities require and the type of supervision that is inherently possible.

+Some activities in OPASSE transition from one type of supervision to another type of supervision (e.g., Direct Supervision to On-Site Supervision OR On-Site Supervision to In-the-Area Supervision).

+Teacher:

+A person with a current certification from the Ontario College of Teachers and under contract by the school/school board (i.e., teacher, vice-principal, principal).
 This person is legally responsible for the students and has the authority and responsibility to supervise.